 No ideas, start-ups, or previous experience necessary!

-Participants must attend an orientation session (January 2024), engage in each program element for six months, and join at least 80% of associated workshops and fireside chats.
+Participants must attend the orientation sessions (January 2025), engage in each program element for six months, and join at least 80% of associated workshops and fireside chats.

 ECHO Discovery enables you to: